IRCC.com

 IRCC pauses processing some citizenship by descent cases as department…

 The Immigration, Refugees and Citizenship Canada (IRCC) has announced a temporary pause on processing certain citizenship by descent applications as of June 17, 2026.
-This decision comes in light of ongoing investigations into issues affecting these cases, which have raised concerns about the integrity of the application process.
+The move is tied to a review of how some citizenship certificates were issued under the Bill C-3 "lost Canadians" changes, and IRCC has said it is reviewing how this occurred.

 This pause is significant as it directly impacts individuals applying for Canadian citizenship through descent, a pathway available to those with Canadian parents or grandparents.
-Previously, the processing of these applications had been relatively straightforward, but recent complications have prompted the IRCC to reassess its procedures to ensure compliance with legal standards and to maintain public trust in the citizenship process.
+Previously, the processing of these applications had been relatively straightforward, but recent complications have prompted IRCC to reassess its procedures.

 The specific cases affected by this pause include those where applicants have submitted their requests based on their descent from a Canadian citizen.
-The IRCC has not disclosed the exact number of applications currently on hold or the anticipated duration of this pause.
-However, the department is expected to provide updates as the investigation progresses.
-Applicants may need to prepare for potential delays in processing times and should remain vigilant for any communications from the IRCC regarding their specific cases.
+IRCC has not disclosed the exact number of applications currently on hold or the anticipated duration of the pause.
+The number of affected certificate-holders appears to be only a few dozen, of whom roughly half were born in the United States.
+Applicants may need to prepare for potential delays in processing times and should remain alert for any communications from IRCC regarding their specific cases.

 For those affected, the immediate next step is to monitor their IRCC online account for any updates regarding their application status.
-It is advisable for applicants to ensure that all required documents are prepared and readily available, as they may be called upon to provide additional information once processing resumes.
-Staying informed about the IRCC's announcements will be crucial during this period of uncertainty.
+Applicants are advised to ensure that all required documents are prepared and readily available, as they may be asked to provide additional information once processing resumes.
+Staying informed about IRCC's announcements will be important during this period of uncertainty.

 A small portion of this article — research support, fact-cross-checking, and copy-editing — was assisted by AI tooling.
 Editorial decisions, source verification, and final sign-off remain with our team.
 We cite primary sources from canada.ca for every factual claim.